Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/start-pixel-installation.md

 ## Purpose

 Our pixel snippet (aka.
-Hero Pixel Site Tag) installs just like the Google Analytics Site Tag.
+HeroPixelSite Tag) installs just like the Google Analytics Site Tag.

 ## FOLLOW THESE STEPS